GULibrarySandbox/ten-repo/content/08-security.md

 {% capture text %}
 1. Use [strong passwords](https://www.griffith.edu.au/passwords)
 2. [Encrypt](https://www.griffith.edu.au/about-griffith/cybersecurity/data-protection) your computer's hard drive
 3. Avoid unsecure wifi.
-If it is available, [Eduroam](https://www.griffith.edu.au/internet-access/wifi/eduroam) is a better option than free wifi/cafe wifi
+If it is available, [Eduroam](https://www.griffith.edu.au/internet-access/wifi/eduroam) is a better option than free public or cafe hotspots/networks/wifi.

 ##### How to create strong passwords
  * Make your password unique for each of your important accounts